 CENTENNIAL, Colo.
-Accused Colorado gunman James Holmes may have phoned h is former university just nine minutes before last month's shooting at a midnight screening of "The Dark Knight Rises" that killed 12 people, his lawyer said on Thursday.
+(Reuters) - Accused Colorado gunman James Holmes may have phoned h is former university just nine minutes before last month's shooting at a midnight screening of "The Dark Knight Rises" that killed 12 people, his lawyer said on Thursday.

 In a pretrial hearing, defense attorney Tamara Brady raised the possibility of such a call while questioning Dr. Lynne Fenton, a University of Colorado psychiatrist w h o treated Holmes in the month before the July 20 movie house shooting.

 "Did you know that James Holmes called that number nine minutes before the shooting started?"
 Brady asked Fenton, referring to a campus number noted on a form related to Holmes' mental health treatment.

 Holmes, a former neuroscience graduate student who dropped out of the University of Colorado in June, is accused of opening fire at a premiere of the latest Batman film in Aurora, Colorado.
 Fifty-eight people were also wounded.